noahdm4321/AI-Portfolio/03_Operation-Relay/README.md

 5. The game continues until one player reaches the number 30.
 The first player to reach 30 wins the game.

 ## AI Showcase:
-##### This program involves transition models, knowledge-based agents, q-learning learning, and guided learning.
+##### This program involves transition models, knowledge-based agents, q-learning learning models, and guided learning models.

+###### Operation Relay is a game I came up with to prove that the code is designed by me.
+You will not be able to find this game anywhere else on the internet.